-Provide the materials specified in the Contract Documents in accordance with Sections 6, 105, ASTM A6, and AASHTO/AWS D1.5, Bridge Welding Code as supplemented by the AASHTO Guide for Highway Bridge Fabrication with HPS70W Steel.
+Provide the materials specified in the Contract Documents in accordance with Sections 6, 105, ASTM A6, and AASHTO/AWS D1.5, Bridge Welding Code.
 Fabricate all unpainted steel elements using steels with weathering characteristics as defined in ASTM A709 for grades with a "W" suffix.

-Structural components designated as "fracture critical" shall conform to the provisions of the AASHTO/AWS D1.5, Bridge Welding Code, Section 12-AASHTO/AWS Fracture Critical Control Plan for Non-Redundant Members, in additional to the requirements of the Contract Documents.
+Structural components designated as "fracture critical" shall conform to the provisions of the AASHTO/AWS D1.5, Bridge Welding Code, Clause 12-AASHTO/AWS Fracture Critical Control Plan for Non-Redundant Members, in addition to the requirements of the Contract Documents.

-Ensure that structural steel and miscellaneous metal components and products for use on Department projects are obtained from a fabricator listed on the Department's list of Producers with Accepted Quality Control Programs for Metal Fabricators and certified by the AISC Quality Certification Program with the AISC categories modified as follows:
+Ensure that structural steel and miscellaneous metal components and products for use on Department projects are obtained from a fabricator listed on the Department's list of Producers with Accepted Quality Control Programs for Metal Fabricators.